CloudAndHeat/remote-exec/README.md

   Note: This limit is a soft limit and may be exceeded by an amount equal to the buffer size of the network stack.

+* `options`: Options to pass to Net::SSH.start.
+These allow detailed configuration of the SSH connection.
+Note that `timeout`, `password` and `interactive` influence the same set of options.
+If any of those properties are set and the value is also set in `options` and it differs, an error is raised.

+  Otherwise, the property values are merged into the `options` (after duplication).
+This allows to pass e.g. `password` through the (sensitive) property instead of through the (non-sensitive) `options` hash.

 #### Guards